danielharrell/does_music_move/does_music_move.md

 problem important, even for those of us with little interest in music otherwise.

-On the one hand, when we hear music move, we hear it move not just in time but in space, as a form of *locomotion*, or motion from place to place.
+On the one hand, when we hear music move---at
+least of any kind that includes not just rhythm,
+but melody and harmony---we hear this movement
-And it is this change in place that distinguishes music from mere sounds, which change only in time.
+as a change in place.
+And this change in place
+distinguishes music from mere sound, which
-When hearing a police siren, for example, we hear a change of pitch and volume over time, but nothing changing its place in the sound like the police car producing that sound, as it gets closer and further away.
-But this is precisely what we hear in music---for example, in hearing a (melody) symphony being carried to a culminating crescendo and then falling back in retreat.
-In this case we hear a change of pitch and volume over time that involves and even reflects a change in place. , as the symphony, say, is carried to a crescendo, say, that reflects a seeming change of place,when hearing a change of pitch and volume ; instead, we simply hear a change of the siren's pitch and volume over time. can hear a change in pitch and volume, as the police car gets closer and further away, but we don't hear;
+changes only in time.
+In the rise and fall of a
+police siren, for example, we hear a sound rather than a melody, because there is no change in
+place that we hear behind the change in pitch,
+as if having caused it; and the siren, then,
+rises and falls in time, but not in space.
+(Switch order here.)
+In the rise and fall of a melody, by contrast, we hear
+just this: a change in place behind the change
+in pitch, as if having caused it; for example,
+the change in pitch, from C to G, caused by the
+change in place, from the first degree of a scale to the fifth, or if you prefer, from the 1 tone
+to the 5 tone.

+ogiving us the sense that the melody is rising and falling in time because it is rising and falling in space. r, if you prefer, from the 1 tone to the 5 tone.

-but what we don't hear in the siren is any changes its pitch and volume but we don't hear the siren change its placea siren, for example, to hear something that has a beginning and end in time, it is this that distinguishes music from mere sound. which makes music different from mere sound. .
+that has a beginning and end in time, it is
+this that distinguishes music from mere sound.
+which makes music different from mere sound. .
-Generally speaking, sounds have beginnings and ends in time, without any interest in music.
+Generally speaking, sounds have beginnings and
+ends in time, without any interest in music.
+What is more, we
+can be very precise about the places in question.
+We don't hear a melody just rise and fall; we
+hear it rise and fall from one tone to another in a scale of such tones---say, from the 1 tone up
+to the 5, then down again to the 1.
+Similarly,
+we don't hear the harmony that supports that
+melody just depart and return; we hear it depart
+and return from one chord to another in a scale
+of such chords---say, from tonic to dominant
+and back again to tonic.
+It is this precision
+about the space in which music moves that allows
+it to be composed and encoded, more or less
+completely, on a musical score, even though the
+score itself is soundless and motionless.
+It
+is also this precision that allows music to be
+analyzed and studied, rather than merely heard
+and appreciated.
+And that music happens in so articulable a space is what seems to distinguishes it from mere sound, which happens, by contrast, in time rather than space. it is the space of music in this sense that distinguishes it from mere sound, which by contrast happens only in time.

 And how could it be otherwise?
-After all, if music happens in time, and time is a measure of motion, then music, it would seem, is a motion in turn;
+After all, if
+music happens in time, and time is a measure of
+motion, then music, it would seem, is a motion
-and for lovers of music, among the most meaningful such motions in their lives.
+in turn; and for lovers of music, among the most
+meaningful such motions in their lives.

+(Put weirdness below) Space
+weird (symphony seated in chairs), but real enough to involve literacy, and what distinguishes music from mere sound.
+(Space differentiated enough to the music not just in time, but in a kind of space. change not just in time, but in space.
+The motion is a form of *locomotion*, or motion from place to place.
 But then again, time is not the only measure of motion, at least if by "motion", we mean *locomotion*, or a motion from place to place.
 Of